Stationary and Sparse Denoising Approach for Corticomuscular Causality Estimation: Discussion

 \section{Discussion}

 In this study, we explored the challenges associated with detecting cortico-muscular interactions during muscle activities in diverse subjects.
 These challenges arise from various factors, including measurement noise introduced by environmental interference, sensor imperfections, and quantization errors.
-While measurement noise is inevitable to some extent, we can take steps to minimize it through techniques such as shielding, filtering, calibration, and advanced signal processing methods.
-In this paper we focused on a signal processing method to account for the measurement noise in data.
+While measurement noise is inevitable to some extent, we can take steps to minimize it at the time of recording through techniques such as shielding, filtering, calibration, and advanced signal processing methods.
+Nevertheless, some measurement noise will remain.
+Additionally, the recordings will contain physiological \textit{noise}, which cannot be removed at the time of recording.
+In this paper we focused on a signal processing method to account for both the measurement noise and the physiological noise (or \textit{excitation noise}) in the data.
 Notably, for healthy subjects, modeling the noise revealed cortico-muscular interactions that were previously suppressed.
-In most of the subjects, no causality was detected above the critical level before, but significant causal interaction appeared right after the stimulus, aligning with expectations for a healthy subject, after removing the measurement noise.
+In most of the subjects, no causality was detected above the critical level when using the standard "traditional" GC, but significant causal interaction was detected both pre- and post-stimulus after accounting for both the measurement and physiological noise, aligning with expectations for a healthy subject.

 It is important to note that Granger causality serves as a tool for identifying statistical associations, and the observed causality should not be considered true causality in a causal inference sense.
 Establishing true causality typically demands experimental design, control groups, and a clear theoretical understanding of cause-and-effect relationships.
 While Granger causality does not imply true causality, it can assist in identifying statistical associations and temporal patterns in data, which may be of interest for further investigation.